 Food & Drink

-The Best Mochi Melbourne Has To Offer 2024
+The Best Mochi Melbourne Has To Offer, 2025 Edition

-Mochi, typically characterised by its elastic and chewy texture, originated in Japan during the Jamon period when rice cultivation began to flourish.
-The speciality dessert has steadily grown in popularity and can be now found all over town.
-The dessert composed of glutinous rice flour has been tinted with an assortment of unique and authentic flavours and fillings.
-While it may be as divisive as boba (pearls), mochi has evolved into innovative forms, so if the classic gooey mochi isnt for you, mochi ice cream or spongey glazed mochi doughnuts might just be.
+It's made from glutinous rice flour and is tinted with a wonderful assortment of unique flavours and fillings.
+While it may be as divisive as boba (pearls), mochi has evolved into all sorts of forms, so if the classic stretchy mochi isn't for you, creamy mochi ice cream or spongey glazed mochi donuts just might be.

-Finding the best mochi in Melbourne is no easy task, that’s why Urban List has gathered the city’s best so you can commence your mochi-eating journey.
+Finding the best mochi Melbourne has to offer is no easy task, that’s why Urban List has gathered the city’s best so you can commence your mochi-eating journey imminently.

 READ MORE